Dhaxx/Cartoon_Flix/README.md

-# Cartoon_Flix
+# CartoonFlix
-Criação de uma aplicação baseada na interface da Netflix
+Project of a streaming platform based on the netflix interface